spitbol/x64/docs/minimal.md

-In the event that an EXI attempts to return control via an exit parameter to an ERR control is instead passed to the first instruction in the error section (which follows the program section) with the error code in *WA*.
+In the event that an EXI attempts to return control via an exit parameter to an ERR control is instead passed to the first instruction in the error section (which follows the program section) with the error code in WA.

 *   1.15 ERB  _int,text_  error branch

 This instruction resembles ERR except that it may occur at any point where a branch is permitted.
-It effects a transfer of control to the error section with the error code in *WA*.
+It effects a transfer of control to the error section with the error code in WA.

 *   1.16 ICV   _opn_  increment value by one